Skip to Main Content

 The databases listed below will help you find primary sources abut the colonial and revolutionary periods, though you should also use the other techniques found on the Primary Sources page.

-Large Collection covering all aspects of American Society from the Colonial period through the Civil War and Reconstruction.
+Explore aspects of American society from the Colonial period through the Civil War and Reconstruction.
 Individual Series can be searched together or separately.
-Gift of Robert J. Weinstein, Dickinson College class of 1941.
-Coverage Range: 1691-1877, contains primary sources.
-Full-Text.
+Coverage: 1691-1912, contains primary sources.
+Full text.
+This purchase was a gift of Robert J. Weinstein, Dickinson College class of 1941.

-Streaming online newsreels, archival films, and documentaries covering all periods of U.S. history.
-May be used for on-campus showings by student groups and co-curricular programs for which no admission is charged.
+Stream online newsreels, archival films, and documentaries covering United States history.
+This access may be used for on-campus showings by student groups and co-curricular programs for which no admission is charged.
 Coverage: 1700s to present, contains primary sources.
-Full-Text.
+Full text.

-Primary materials from the Library of Congress, covering various periods of American history.
-Includes photographs, manuscripts, rare books, maps, recorded sound, and moving pictures.
-Special online collections of Native American history, African-American history, United States presidents, immigration, literature, and cultural history.
-Coverage: American history, time periods vary, contains primary sources.
-Coverage: varies, contains primary sources.
-Full-Text.
+Access primary materials from the Library of Congress, covering various periods of American history.
+This collection includes photographs, manuscripts, rare books, maps, recorded sound, and video.
+Special online collections include Native American history, African-American history, United States presidents, immigration, literature, and cultural history.
+Coverage: American history - time periods vary, contains primary sources.
+Full text.

-Over 1,100 periodicals that first began publishing between 1740 and 1900, including special interest and general magazines, literary and professional journals, children's and women's magazines, and many other historically-significant periodicals.
-Coverage: 1740 to 1900, contains primary sources.
-Full-Text.
+Access periodicals that first began publishing between 1740 and 1900, including special interest and general magazines, literary and professional journals, children's and women's magazines, and many other historically-significant periodicals.
+Coverage: 1740-1900, contains primary sources.
+Full text.

-Database for genealogy and advanced biographical research.
-Includes census data, military records, birth/death/marriage records, immigration records, slave narratives, historic maps, photographs, and biographical dictionaries and directories.
-Coverage: 1790-present, contains primary sources.
-Mostly Full-Text.
+Access census data, military records, birth/death/marriage records, immigration records, slave narratives, historic maps, photographs, and biographical dictionaries and directories.
+This collection is especially useful for genealogy and advanced biographical research.
+Coverage: 1500s to present, contains primary sources.
+Mostly full text.

-Covers all aspects of native North American culture, history, and life.
+Search newspapers, magazines, academic journals, books, and reviews that cover all aspects of Indigenous North American culture, history, and life.
 Topics include archaeology, multicultural relations, gaming, governance, legend, and literacy.
-Coverage: Sixteenth century to present.
-Citations Only.
+Coverage: 16th century to present.
+Citations only.

-Fully searchable newspapers from all 48 states.
+Explore fully searchable historical newspapers from all 50 states.
 Searches can be limited by date range, article type, language, place of publication, and newspaper title.
-Coverage Range: 1690-1928, contains primary sources.
-Full-Text.
+Coverage: 1690-1922, contains primary sources.
+Full text.

-More than 200 orderly books (a form of journal kept by military units containing their orders and other information) dating from 1748 to 1817.
-Most are from American units during the Revolutionary War, though some from the French & Indian War, the War of 1812, and from British units are also included.
-Gift of Robert J. Weinstein, Dickinson College class of 1941.
+Access orderly books (a form of journal kept by military units containing their orders and other day-to-day information) from American units during the Revolutionary War, as well as some from the French & Indian War, the War of 1812, and from British units.
 Coverage: 1748-1817, contains primary sources.
+Full text.
+This purchase was a gift of Robert J. Weinstein, Dickinson College class of 1941.

 Subjects: Africana Studies